Thompson Coburn

-Thompson Coburn LLP is a U.S. law firm with offices in Chicago, Dallas, Los Angeles, New York, Southern Illinois, St. Louis and Washington, D.C.
+Thompson Coburn LLP is an American law firm with offices in Chicago, Dallas, Los Angeles, New York, Southern Illinois, St. Louis, Birmingham, and Washington, D.C.
 The firm has been especially active in the field of product liability.

 History

 The firm was founded in 1929 and became known as Thompson Coburn in 1996 through the merger of two St. Louis firms, Thompson & Mitchell and Coburn & Croft.
 In July 2007 Thompson Coburn merged with Fagel Haber of Chicago.
 In 2013, the firm merged with Los Angeles-based Freedman Weisz LLP and opened an office in Los Angeles.

-In 2000, Thompson Coburn attorney Michael Lazaroff admitted that he had charged clients for "$380,651 worth of entertainment and gifts they believed were free", using falsified bills that inflated costs for telephone and fax charges, witness preparation and courier and legal services.
-The Associated Press reported that Lazaroff left Thompson Coburn and would surrender his law license.
-Thompson Coburn's chairman John Musgrave said that according to an independent audit, Lazaroff had improperly billed around 50 clients, and no other lawyer besides Lazaroff was involved in the billing irregularities.

-In 2008, Union Planters Bank, then operating as Magna, filed a complaint against Thompson Coburn alleging negligence and breach of contract and seeking $11,789,053 from the firm, in an amendment to an earlier suit filed in 2003.
-Magna was eventually awarded $3,654,606.40 in damages by a Madison County Circuit Court jury.
-Both parties appealed, but the judgment was upheld by Fifth District Appellate Court justices in 2010.

 In July 2020, Roman Wuller succeeded Tom Minogue as chairman.
 In July 2021, Thompson Coburn combined with Hahn & Hessen and opened a new office in New York.
+The Hahn & Hessen addition expanded the firm's capabilities in representing financial institutions and other financial market participants in commercial finance, bankruptcy, workouts, and complex litigation.